Coal Creek Theater

 Coal Creek Theater of Louisville keeps live theater thriving in Louisville and across the Colorado Front Range.
 We celebrate local talent, stage bold and singular work, and create space for our community to perform, build, and participate.
 We know we've done our job when you come back for another turn in the front row.

-Our Louisville champions live theater, develops new voices, and takes pride in what we build together.
+Our Louisville champions live theater, develops new voices, and honors the living tradition of storytelling.

 We sustain community connection and legacy on a culture of openness and respect.